1. Phase Transformations

 8."Phase Change Materials: Science and Applications" by Simone Raoux and Matthias Wuttig

-“Phase Change Materials: Science and Applications” Book Review: This book has been designed for B.Tech / M.Tech students studying electrical or electronics engineering.
-Teachers can also use this book as reference.
-Research students, PhD students and professionals can also use this book.
-This book explains the material science of these fascinating materials.
-This book explains various topics of phase change from a theoretical and experimental perspective.
-It also gives an in-depth description of the existing and potential applications in optical and solid state storage devices.
-This book also explains reconfigurable logic applications.
-This book also explains transitions with so many examples.
-It also consists of various problems and solved numericals for students in order to explain the concept in depth.
-It also consists of various other references for further usage.
+“Phase Change Materials: Science and Applications” Book Review: This book is intended for students pursuing B.Tech/M.Tech in electrical or electronics engineering and can be used as a reference by teachers, research students, PhD students, and professionals.
+It covers the material science of fascinating materials and various topics of phase change from both theoretical and experimental perspectives.
+The book offers an in-depth description of the existing and potential applications in optical and solid-state storage devices, as well as reconfigurable logic applications.
+It includes numerous examples to illustrate transitions and also contains various problems and solved numericals to help students understand the concepts thoroughly.
+Additionally, the book provides other references for further usage.

 advertisement